Section 1: Summary – Overview and Purpose of Position

 Section 2: Qualifications – Education and Experience

-● Fluency in Kiswahili & English required; Kinyarwanda skills preferred.
+- Fluency in English required; Kiswahili, Spanish, Arabic or Kinyarwanda skills preferred.

 Section 3: Responsibilities/Duties

-● Complete and document all core services as required by funding contract, under direction of
+- Complete and document all core services as required by funding contract, under direction of Resettlement Services Manager.

 Section 4: Skills Needed

 - Must have competent oral, written, and interpersonal skills.